DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/ui-elements/dashboard-surface.md

 # Dashboard Surface

-The **Dashboard Surface** is the rectangular area displaying the dashboard that you are designing.
+The **Dashboard Surface** is the rectangular area that displays the dashboard that you are designing.
 This area includes [dashboard items](../dashboard-item-settings.md) and the [dashboard title](../dashboard-layout/dashboard-title.md).

 ![EUDesigner_DashboardSurface](../../../images/eudesigner_dashboardsurface26155.png)